wuxxin/machine-bootstrap/README.md

 + one or two disks only, if machine has more disks they have to be setup later

-+ ZFS on two disks will get two seperate devices to let zfs manage the mirroring, any other filesystem combination will get an mdadm-mirror device.
++ ZFS on two disks will get two separate devices to let zfs manage the mirroring, any other filesystem will get an mdadm-mirror device.

 + SWAP
     if using a SWAP partition, the swap partition will always be encrypted.
+    Suspend to disk has all memory secrets written to disk, so a suspend would store these secrets in plaintext to disk.

+    to make encrypted swap useful,
-    Also ROOT should be encrypted in this case.
+    ROOT should also be encrypted, this can be set via --root-crypt

-    Suspend to disk has all memory secrets written to disk, so a suspend would store these secrets in plaintext to disk. if encryption of swap is not desired, a swap file can be created using create_file_swap() which is feature equal to the swap partition beside the suspend to disk functionality.
+    if encryption of swap is not desired, a swap file can be created using create_file_swap() which is feature equal to the swap partition beside the suspend to disk functionality.